Anúna: 2000–2009

-2000 saw the release of Cynara followed by Winter Songs (US Release title Christmas Songs) in 2002.
-The same year the group appeared at the "Proms in the Park" in Belfast, an open-air concert featuring The Ulster Orchestra in the grounds of Belfast's City Hall.
+2000 saw the release of Cynara, followed by Winter Songs (retitled Christmas Songs for the American release) in 2002.
+That same year, the group appeared at the "Proms in the Park" in Belfast, an open-air concert featuring The Ulster Orchestra at the grounds of Belfast's City Hall.

-Their album Sensation, released in April 2006, was an eclectic collection, with settings by McGlynn of texts by Cardinal Henry Newman, Arthur Rimbaud and Hildegard von Bingen.
+Their album Sensation, released in April 2006, was an eclectic collection with settings by McGlynn of texts by Cardinal Henry Newman, Arthur Rimbaud and Hildegard von Bingen.
 The title track featured a spoken recitation of the Rimbaud poem "Sensation" by the Breton singer Gilles Servat.
 In January 2007, Anúna recorded a series of live performances in Cleveland which have been broadcast extensively on PBS across the US in a "special" produced by The Elevation Group and Maryland Public Television.
-The group undertook a two-month tour of the US in Autumn 2007.
-The album Anúna: Celtic Origins was released in the same year.
-It was the number one selling album in the World Music category of Nielsen Soundscan in August of that year.
-November 2008 saw the release in the US of Christmas Memories, a CD and DVD release coupled with PBS Broadcasts nationally in November and December.
+The group undertook a two-month tour of the US in autumn 2007.
+The album Anúna: Celtic Origins was released that same year.
+It was the best-selling album in Nielsen Soundscan's World Music category in August of that year.
+November 2008 saw the release in the US of Christmas Memories, a CD and DVD release coupled with PBS broadcasts nationally in November and December.
 The album entered the Billboard World Music Charts at number 6 on first week of release and spent 10 weeks in the Billboard World Music top 20 albums.
 The single "Ding Dong Merrily on High" reached number 26 on the Billboard "Hot Adult Contemporary Tracks" chart in December 2008.

 In June 2009, Anúna released the CD Sanctus and DVD Invocations of Ireland.
-Sanctus featured four previously released tracks that have been remastered and in the case of one track, "Nobilis Humilis", have had parts re-recorded and added to the original song.
+Sanctus featured four previously released tracks that have been remastered and (in the case of one track, "Nobilis Humilis") have had parts re-recorded and added to the original song.
 Also featured are McGlynn's "Agnus Dei", Miserere mei, Deus by Gregorio Allegri and Crucifixus by Antonio Lotti.
-Invocations of Ireland was a 56-minute DVD filmed throughout Ireland by Michael McGlynn, and featured the music of Anúna sung in the Irish landscape.
-The DVD was released on Columbia in Japan and was broadcast extensively on the Ovation Channel in Australia and New Zealand.
+Invocations of Ireland was a 56-minute DVD filmed throughout Ireland by Michael McGlynn and featured the music of Anúna sung in the Irish landscape.
+The DVD was released on Columbia in Japan and was broadcast extensively on the Ovation Channel in Australia.